loda-lang/loda-programs/README.md

 ## Implementation

-An interpreter for LODA programs written in C++ is available at https://github.com/ckrause/loda.
+An interpreter for LODA programs written in C++ is available at GitHub [2].
+It is published under the terms of the Apache License 2.0.

 ## Future Work